Cycling Weekly is the world’s leading cycling website for news, racing, reviews, video, and fitness and training advice.

 Like us on Facebook

 If you would like to advertise with us, we’d love to hear from you.
 To find out more about ad rates and deadlines please visit our advertising page and contact one of the relevant people.

-Cycling Weekly is proudly owned by TI Media, one of the UK’s oldest and best established publishing companies.
-TI Media is the home to some of the UK’s best known media brands.
-Find out more about TI Media by clicking here.
+Cycling Weekly is owned by Future plc, n award-winning, global multi-platform media company.
+Future is the home to some of the UK’s best known media brands.
+Find out more about Future by clicking here.

 Cycling Weekly operates under TI Media policies for privacy and advertising and is regulated by the Independent Press Standards Organisation (IPSO).
 You can find out about all of our policies by following the links below.